 Balancing Resilient Infrastructure and Public Access Along Vulnerable Waterfronts

-How do we design and build infrastructure along vulnerable waterfront that is both resilient, welcoming and inclusive?
-That is a question critical not only to the City of Boston, but to cities around the United States.
+How do we design and build infrastructure along vulnerable waterfronts that is resilient as well as welcoming and inclusive?
+That is a question critical for coastal communities in the Boston are and to cities around the United States.

-Panelists from New York City, San Francisco and Miami Beach discussed that topic at Boston Harbor Now’s Boston Harbor For All Summit in a panel moderated by Mia Mansfield, Director of Climate Adaption and Resilience at the Massachusetts Executive Office of Energy and Environmental Affairs.
-The panel also included Nasser Brahim, who provided a Boston-based perspective.
+Panelists from New York City, San Francisco, and Miami Beach discussed that topic at Boston Harbor Now’s Boston Harbor For All Summit in a panel moderated by Mia Mansfield, Director of Climate Adaption and Resilience at the Massachusetts Executive Office of Energy and Environmental Affairs.
+The panel also included Nasser Brahim, the senior planner of climate risk and resiliency at Kleinfelder, who provided a Boston-based perspective.

 Here is what each panelist had to say about what their cities are facing and what they are doing to balance resilient infrastructure and public access along vulnerable waterfronts:

-- Lindy Lowe, Resilience Program Director, Port of San Francisco: The Port of San Francisco manages 7.5 miles of San Francisco’s shoreline and includes maritime commerce, critical public open spaces, businesses, an arena, a ballpark and welcomes over 24 million people each year.
-Lowe noted that it was important at the offset to create a vision of how resilient infrastructure would be implemented, so they developed a vision of an equitable, sustainable and inspiring waterfront that included community, city and stakeholder input.
+- Lindy Lowe, Resilience Program Director, Port of San Francisco: The Port of San Francisco manages 7.5 miles of San Francisco’s shoreline that includes maritime commerce, critical public open spaces, businesses, an arena, and a ballpark, The area also welcomes over 24 million people each year.
+Lowe noted that it was important at the outset to create a vision of how resilient infrastructure would be implemented, so her team developed a vision of an equitable, sustainable and inspiring waterfront that included community, government, and stakeholder input.
 Lowe highlighted why this vision matters, echoing Morgan’s point that the reason that we do this work is for the people who rely on the waterfront, not for the assets.
-To that end, the Port of San Francisco has led a community engagement process to ensure that community is built in on every step of the process and has emphasized the need to shape a waterfront that is driven by social equity and environmental justice.
+To that end, the Port of San Francisco has led a community engagement process to ensure that public input is built into every step of the process and has emphasized the need to shape a waterfront that is driven by social equity and environmental justice.